 What is a meniscal cyst?

-The meniscus is the cartilage pad that provides a number of functions to the knee’s health.
-It serves as a shock absorber, provides stress transmission, enhances lubrication and even facilitates nutrition.
-When the meniscus is torn, a small cyst can form adjacent to the meniscus tear.
+The meniscus is a cartilage pad that serves as a shock absorber, provides stress transmission, enhances lubrication and facilitates nutrition to the knee.
+When the meniscus is torn, a small cyst can form adjacent to the tear.
 This cyst is thought to develop as part of the body’s healing response.
-The cyst is thought to develop by soft tissue surrounding the tear, which then develops a synovial lining with the secretion of synovial fluid into the cyst.
-In and of itself, a cyst is of little consequence and is present secondary to the meniscus tear.
-But sometimes the cyst itself causes discomfort and may be noticeable over the joint line where the meniscus is torn.
+Alone, a cyst is of little consequence and is present only secondary to the meniscus tear.
+However, the cyst itself can discomfort and may be noticeable over the joint line where the meniscus is torn.

 How does a meniscal cyst occur?

-Meniscal cysts are usually seen with meniscal tears that occur with aging, although there may be an associated injury to the knee (pivoting or twisting injury).
-Kneeling or squatting may also cause tears of the meniscus.
-Given the number of meniscus tears, associated cysts are uncommon.
+Meniscal cysts are often seen with meniscal tears that occur due to degenerative changes within the meniscus, although there may be an associated injury to the knee (pivoting or twisting injury).
+Given the frequency of meniscus tears, associated cysts are uncommon.

 What increases the risk?

-- Twisting, turning sports, in which the menisci can be sheared and torn
+- Twisting, turning sports, in which the menisci can be torn

 - Previous knee injury